afroisalreadyinu/distracticide/readme.md

 An extension for reminding you of better things to do when you get distracted again.

+## Description

+Distracticide is a very simple extension that lets you block distracting web pages by showing you a list of activities of your own choosing when you attempt to navigate to one of them.
+The hosts of the distraction pages and the activities can be configured, and are synched on your Firefox profile.

 ## Developing

 On Firefox, open the profiles page by going to `about:profiles`, and create a new profile for extension debugging.
 Start a browser session in this profile, open `about:debugging`, click on "Load temporary Add-on", and select `manifest.json`.
 The extension is now running.
 If you want to view the debug console for the extension, click on "Inspect" next to the freshly installed extension.

 ```bash
 alias firefox=/Applications/Firefox.app/Contents/MacOS/firefox